 - Zoom Meeting is a collaborative format where every participant can speak and turn on video; Zoom Webinar is a one-to-many broadcast where attendees are view-only by default

-- The Webinars add-on starts at $79/month on top of a Pro license; Meetings come with every paid Zoom plan
+- Zoom Webinars starts at $66.67/month billed annually (the 300-attendee tier) on top of a Zoom Workplace Pro plan; Meetings come with every paid Zoom plan

 - Webinars produce five structured post-event reports (attendee, Q&A, polls, performance, registration); Meetings produce one (participant list)